Meet the Global Works Team

 Taylor has been a vital part of the home office for five years.
 Originally from Minneapolis, Minnesota, Taylor started learning French in middle school when her family moved to Brussels, Belgium for 3 years.
 Since then, she’s been hooked on French and exploring new cultures.
 In college, she spent a semester in Paris visiting every room in the Louvre and another semester in Morocco wandering through medinas.
 Since then, she has taught rock climbing workshops in New Zealand and led backpacking and canoeing trips in Maine.
 She now lives in Boulder, Colorado and works in the Global Works home office as our Operations Manager.
 When not leading or planning trips, Taylor can be found hiking in Boulder’s flatirons, biking or looking for new running routes.

-Chloe Barber-Smith: Trip Leader and Office Manager
+Chloe Barber-Smith: Enrollment Coordinator & Trip Leader

 Tulane University, B.A.
 Sociology & International Development